Corporate Structuring · Tax · 2026

 Zero withholding on dividends, interest, and royalties paid to non-residents

-Cyprus levies no withholding tax on dividends paid by a Cyprus company to non-resident shareholders.
-This is domestic law, not a treaty concession, and it applies regardless of where the shareholder sits: BVI holding company, Guernsey family trust, UAE family office or Cayman fund.
+Cyprus levies no withholding tax on dividends paid to non-resident shareholders.
+This is domestic law, not a treaty concession.
+It applies regardless of where the shareholder sits: BVI holding company, Guernsey family trust, UAE family office, or Cayman fund.
 The dividend leaves Cyprus without any deduction.

 The same zero rate applies to interest paid to non-resident lenders.
 Cyprus charges no withholding tax on outbound interest regardless of who the lender is, what form the loan takes, or which treaty governs the relationship.
-For structures that use intercompany financing (shareholder loans, group treasury arrangements), interest paid to a parent or associated company leaves Cyprus without any deduction.
+Interest paid to a parent or associated company leaves Cyprus without any deduction.

 03 Exit and Disposals